kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE move games and major blocks to new files instead of demo
 * DONE remove rubbish game code from file creation
 * DONE For now prefix dec with # to push

-* TODO add more editing features
-* TODO Lower case word defintion for LIST output
-* TODO generate word list md for the NOTE keywords is adding double spacing and breaking it.
-* TODO Look at using 64k Serial EEPROMs to double storage.
-128k page size so can keep the current page code, just change the PHY... var
-* TODO for op codes compile from dict but at run time look up a calculated table with jumps to the words to save having to scan dict to find op codes

-* TODO Add words that do some of the heavy lifting for SPISound out on the current CARTDEV - e.g. sending the three bytes to the spi for a note, playing a full tune
-* TODO Add words that do some of the heavy lifting for PicoSPINet out on the current CARTDEV e.g. native send and get char
+* DONE Add command to select between common or node PicoSPINet storage banks.
+Use user words as specific to hook up
+* DONE Add command to select different banks of common or node PicoSPINet storage banks.
+Use user words as specific to hook up
-* TODO Warm reboot after stack underflow loads uwords on autostart again.
+* DONE Warm reboot after stack underflow loads uwords on autostart again.
 Need to skip.
 Not doing it now....
-Does sometimes...
+Does sometimes... possibly is bank selection is active???
+* DONE BUG Add reselection of BANK during auto load.
+No, it is noted in docs and could be a feature.
+* DONE TODO Handle socket level iputchr
+* DONE TODO Handle socket level igetchr
+* DONE uword not exact match pulls wrong code.
+Maybe resolved now if connected with LIST
+* DONE Saved setting to enable/disable auto start
+* DONE Saved setting to select words to auto load from storage.
+Now using file name

+* TODO look at hooking up a RTC on SPI

+Bug list:

+* TODO BUG If : word is in caps it wont work.
+This could be connected with caps on LIST which only works if given as lcase.
+* TODO Stop menu scrolling past last item
+* TODO Lower case word defintion for LIST output
 * TODO BUG function to store three copies of three bytes used to move stack around for swap, over, rot etc and cope with type flag.
 Look for "TODO Use os stack swap memory"
 * TODO BUG Does OVER work with a string and a value on stack?
 I know swap does not so not expecting this to work.
 Yes copies as a pointer.
 Need to shift three bytes.
 Write a bit of code to store three bytes for stack movements.
+* TODO BUG Uword can't have a numeric in the word name????
+Odd...

+* TODO generate word list md for the NOTE keywords is adding double spacing and breaking it.

+* TODO BUG swap of string and number leaves string ptr being left as number.
+Not swapping var type?
+Should swap three bytes not two

+* TODO LSHIFT and RSHIFT for bit shifting
+* TODO Fix NUM2STR.
+* TODO Fix LEFT
+* TODO Fix RIGHT
+* TODO Fix 2SWAP
+* TODO Fix KEY
+* TODO Fix IS

+Enhancements:

+* TODO add more editing features.
+Like what?
+* TODO Look at using 64k Serial EEPROMs to double storage.
+128k page size so can keep the current page code, just change the PHY... var
+* TODO for op codes compile from dict but at run time look up a calculated table with jumps to the words to save having to scan dict to find op codes

+* TODO Add words that do some of the heavy lifting for SPISound out on the current CARTDEV - e.g. sending the three bytes to the spi for a note, playing a full tune
+* TODO Add words that do some of the heavy lifting for PicoSPINet out on the current CARTDEV e.g. native send and get char

 * TODO Enhance the DUMP word to provide direct memory editing like the tec monitor
 * TODO Add to autostart to conditionally load if hardware switches are set.
 Need hardware config switches and then a char following the * to select.
 Perhaps the cartdev number?
 In config select device maps to hardware